-Tim Fletcher is an expert in complex trauma and the basic needs that humans need to feel safe, happy and connected to themselves and other people.
+Tim Fletcher is an expert in complex trauma and the basic needs that have to be fulfilled for humans to feel safe, happy and connected to themselves and other people.

 Fletcher emphasizes that complex trauma is not about a single traumatic event, but rather about living in a situation where one cannot fully relax because a part of them must always remain alert and on guard.
 He describes this as the “simplest definition” of complex trauma: the inability to fully relax due to persistent feelings of threat or insecurity.